milsaware/php2desktop/README.md

 Both versions have been made in a way that allows you to use the latest version of Chromium in the easiest possible way.
 There's no need to compile a Chromium version.
 It's not dependant on a specific Chromium version.
 It's not dependant on a specific VS version and more importantly it's not going to take you days or even hours to build with the latest updates.
 All you need is minutes.
 Even a first-timer should have their first build with the latest updates in under half an hour, it really is that simple.

 If there are any additional features you want to see added, open up a ticket and let me know.
-If there are any additional features you want to add to yourself, feel free to fork and drop some commits.
+If there are any additional features you want to add yourself, feel free to fork and drop some commits.